miqueleg/protonation-optimizer/README.md

 # Histidine Protonation State Optimizer

-A quantum mechanics-based tool for determining optimal histidine protonation states (HID/HIE) in protein structures for molecular dynamics simulations.
+A quantum mechanics-based tool for determining optimal histidine protonation states in protein structures for molecular dynamics simulations.

 ## Description

-This tool analyzes protein structures and determines the energetically favorable protonation state for each histidine residue using the xTB semi-empirical quantum chemistry method.
+This tool analyzes protein structures and determines the energetically favorable protonation state for each histidine residue using the xTB semi-empirical quantum chemistry method (HID/HIE).
 It accurately handles the two neutral tautomeric forms of histidine by:

+0. Checks pKa using the PropKa3 tool.
+It determines HIP protonation based on pKa
 1. Extracting the local environment around each histidine residue
 2. Generating both HID (delta-protonated) and HIE (epsilon-protonated) tautomers
 3. Special handling of charged residues (ASP, GLU, LYS, ARG) with proper proton positioning